American Women's Himalayan Expedition: Summit attempts

 Initially Blum wanted the first summit team to consist of three women, no Sherpas, with Sherpas ascending on the second team.
 However, Komarkova pushed to have Sherpas Mingma and Chewang join them.
 Ultimately the first summit team consisted of Komarkova, Irene Beardsley, Mingma Tsering Sherpa and Chewang Ringjin Sherpa after Piro Kramer, an eye surgeon, retreated after getting a frostbitten right index finger.
 The team reached the top on October 15.

 Chadwick-Onyszkiewicz and Vera Watson were keen to make a second summit attempt with a large team; however, many expedition members were sick, had frostbite, or were exhausted from recent summit attempts.
 They could not convince Annie Whitehouse to join them, as she thought that their decision-making skills were compromised.
-They decided to continue anyway, with Wangyel accompanying them to camp 5, and climb the then unclimbed 8,051-meter central peak.
+They decided to continue anyway, with Wangyel accompanying them to camp 5, with the aim of climbing the then unclimbed 8,051-meter central peak.

 However, Wangyel descended after falling sick, leaving them without a siege-style support structure.
 They failed to make a scheduled radio call, and their bodies were found by Lhakpa Norbu and Mingma below camp four, three days later.

 Historical significance

-Initial reports from the New York Times called the climb an inspiration to women, noting that women's mountaineering in America had 'come of age', and it was symbolic and relevant to second wave feminism.
+Initial reports from The New York Times called the climb an inspiration to women, noting that women's mountaineering in America had 'come of age', and it was symbolic and relevant to second wave feminism.
 Blum's book on the expedition, Annapurna: A Woman's Place, was cited by Kitty Calhoun as an inspiration to later mountaineers.

 At the time, the expedition received some criticism by men, including David Roberts, for having Sherpas forge a path to the summit on an all women's expedition and for perceived poor decision making leading to the deaths of Chadwick-Onyszkiewicz and Watson.
 This was denounced by Blum as hypocritical, since there were no objections to Sherpa forged paths on recent all-male expeditions and that (at the time) there had been one death for every summit on Annapurna.